waimea-bsjenner/flask-to-do-list/SETUP.md

 If you are returning to your project, you do not need to recreate your virtual environment, just activate and update it.

-*Note: If using __VS Code__ as mentioned above, VS Code will __automatically__ activate the environment as time you open its Terminal, and you don't need to do anything.*
+*Note: If using __VS Code__ as mentioned above, VS Code will __automatically__ activate the environment as time you open its Terminal, and you don't need to do anytask.*

 ### Launching the Server Locally